paed01/smqp/API.md

 - `consumerTag`: consumer tag
 - `requeue`: optional boolean to requeue messages consumed by consumer

+Returns true if consumer tag was found, and consequently false if not.

 ### `broker.createQueue(queueName[, options])`

 Create queue with name.
 Throws if queue already exists.